Maria d'Apparecida: Early life and education

 D'Apparecida was born in Rio de Janeiro, Brazil, on 17 January 1926; French documents listed her birth year as 1936.
-She was the daughter of the maid Dulce Marques (née Adelino), (who became by her employer's son in São Paulo), and the teacher Sylvio Marques.
+She was the daughter of the maid Dulce Marques (née Adelino), (who became pregnant by her employer's son in São Paulo), and the teacher Sylvio Marques.
 Following the death of D'Apparecida's mother of tuberculosis when her daughter was eight and lost contact with her father because of him becoming distant, she was raised by her paternal middle-class family in Tijuca, although she was never legally adopted by them.
 She was educated at the Normal School of Rio de Janeiro, then dance, piano and singing at the Conservatório Brasileiro de Música in Rio de Janeiro at the age of 23, the Conservatoire de Paris and the École Normale de Musique de Paris; D'Apparecida had imagined a career in opera when she saw African-American singers such as soprano Jessye Norman touring at the Rio de Janeiro city observatory.